The 2021 International e-Assessment Conference and Awards

 Announcing the Award winners of the Most Innovative Use of Technology in Assessment and Best Transformational Project

-This event, ‘Celebrating the Champions of Change’ started with a keynote by Rory McCorkle PhD, Senior Vice President of Business Development & Client Success at PSI.
+Our second event, ‘Celebrating the Champions of Change’ started with a keynote by Rory McCorkle PhD, Senior Vice President of Business Development & Client Success at PSI.

 Those truly transforming and innovating in this space are our ‘Champions of Change’ and we look to them for inspiration and the confidence to follow boldly in their footsteps.
-At this event we announce the winners of the Most Innovative Use of Technology in Assessment and the Best Transformational Project.
+At this event we will be announcing the winners of the Most Innovative Use of Technology in Assessment and the Best Transformational Project.
 Whilst these could be seen to be very similar, one can deliver a truly transformational e-assessment project without being particularly innovative in terms of technology.
 Our award for innovation seeks to reward the pioneers who may be at the start of an exciting journey, but do not yet have the evidence to prove how transformational it could be.
 This means we can recognise and reward the innovators as innovation happens, not a few years down the line.

 The event concluded with a fascinating panel discussion.
-Rory McCorkle is joined by Anand Karat, President, Vretta and Richard Little, Propositions Director, RM as well as two of this year’s Award judges, Dave Whyley, CEO Learning Technologies, consultant, Whytek Consulting and Claudia Bickford-Smith, Director of Education Services, Oxford University Press.
+Rory McCorkle was joined by Anand Karat, President, Vretta and Richard Little, Propositions Director, RM as well as two of this year’s Award judges, Dave Whyley, CEO Learning Technologies, consultant, Whytek Consulting and Claudia Bickford-Smith, Director of Education Services, Oxford University Press.

 Event 3: New Frontiers of Assessment

 Announcing the Award winners of the Best International Implementation and Best Workplace or Talent Assessment Project